 - Better understanding of the Children's Services Act (CSA)

 - Why do we have CSA?

 - It's not really about the money

+- What is it about?

 - Who is eligible for CSA and why?

 - Basis of eligibility

 - Different populations

 - Mandated and non-mandated